fcarp10/serverless-functions/README.md

 - `hello-world`: replies with the string "Hello, World!"
 (HTTP GET).
 - `fib-fn`: calculates the recursive Fibonacci number of the specified value.
 - `payload-echo`: replies with whatever string is sent to it.
+- `payload-recv`: receives whatever string is sent to it and replies with HTTP 200.
 - `sleep-fn`: sleeps for a time duration specified in milliseconds.

 [Here](openfaas-functions/) for OpenFaaS specific functions